Distribution of wealth: Redistribution of wealth and public policy

 In many societies, attempts have been made, through property redistribution, taxation, or regulation, to redistribute wealth, sometimes in support of the upper class, and sometimes to diminish economic inequality.

-Examples of this practice go back at least to the Roman Republic in the third century B.C., when laws were passed limiting the amount of wealth or land that could be owned by any one family.
-Motivations for such limitations on wealth include the desire for equality of opportunity, a fear that great wealth leads to political corruption, to the belief that limiting wealth will gain the political favor of a voting bloc, or fear that extreme concentration of wealth results in rebellion.
+Examples of this practice go back at least to the Roman Republic in the third century B.C., when laws were passed limiting the amount of wealth or land that any one family could own.
+Motivations for such limitations on wealth include the desire for equality of opportunity, a fear that great wealth leads to political corruption, the belief that limiting wealth will gain the political favor of a voting bloc, or fear that extreme concentration of wealth results in rebellion.
 Various forms of socialism attempt to diminish the unequal distribution of wealth and thus the conflicts and social problems arising from it.

 During the Age of Reason, Francis Bacon wrote "Above all things good policy is to be used so that the treasures and monies in a state be not gathered into a few hands… Money is like fertilizer, not good except it be spread."

-The rise of Communism as a political movement has partially been attributed to the distribution of wealth under capitalism in which a few lived in luxury while the masses lived in extreme poverty or deprivation.
-However, in the Critique of the Gotha Programme, Marx and Engels criticized German Social Democrats for placing emphasis on issues of distribution instead of on production and ownership of productive property.
-While the ideas of Marx have nominally influenced various states in the 20th century, the Marxist notions of socialism and communism remains elusive.
+The rise of Communism as a political movement has partially been attributed to the distribution of wealth under capitalism, in which a few lived in luxury.
+In contrast, the masses lived in extreme poverty or deprivation.
+However, in the Critique of the Gotha Programme, Marx and Engels criticized German Social Democrats for emphasizing issues of distribution instead of production and ownership of productive property.
+While the ideas of Marx have nominally influenced various states in the 20th century, the Marxist notions of socialism and communism remain elusive.

 On the other hand, the combination of Labour movement, technology, and social liberalism has diminished extreme poverty in the developed world today, though extremes of wealth and poverty continue in the Third World.

-In the Outlook on the Global Agenda 2014 from the World Economic Forum the widening income disparities come second as a worldwide risk.
+In the Outlook on the Global Agenda 2014 from the World Economic Forum, widening income disparities rank second among global risks.
 According to a 2009 meta-analysis by Paul and Moser, countries with high income inequality and poor unemployment protections experience worse mental health outcomes among the unemployed.